PX4/dev.px4.io/README.md

-# PX4 Developer Guide
+# PX4 Developer Guide (ARCHIVED)

-This is the rendered developer guide.
+This was the repo for the PX4 developer guide.

 Note however that this is many-years defunct.
 PX4 development information can be found here: https://docs.px4.io/main/en/development/development.html

-The original version of this is in the `master` branch.
+The original version might be recovered from the `master` branch in this repo, after unarchiving.